Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Introduction

-The recent advancements in large language models (LLMs) give birth to sophisticated capabilities in reasoning, coding, and tool use, propelling their widespread adoption in various downstream tasks \citep{huynh2025largelanguagemodelscode,luo2025largelanguagemodelagent,wang2025aiagenticprogrammingsurvey,yang2025codethinkthinkcode}.
-Mainstream LLMs utilize the decoder-only transformer architecture, which predicts the probability distribution of the next token given the preceding context and delivers remarkable performance in generative and understanding tasks \citep{vaswani2017attention,brown2020languagemodelsfewshotlearners}.
+Motivated by \textit{the correlation between compression and intelligence}~\citep{delétang2024languagemodelingcompression}, we evaluate an LLM's efficiency from the perspective of compression.
+Mainstream LLMs utilize the decoder-only transformer architecture, which predicts the probability distribution of the next token given the preceding context and delivers remarkable performance in generative and understanding tasks~\citep{vaswani2017attention,brown2020languagemodelsfewshotlearners}.
 On the other hand, probability prediction is also the cornerstone of lossless compression.
-Modern entropy coding methods, such as arithmetic coding \citep{langdon1984arithmeticcoding} and asymmetric numeral system (ANS) \citep{duda2009asymmetricnumeralsystems}, can reduce the number of bits required for representing the given data to its negative $\log_2$-likelihood, optimal as per Shannon's source coding theorem \citep{shannon1948communicationtheory}.
-Consequently, minimizing the encoded symbol length is equivalent to maximizing the predicted likelihood, and the efficiency of lossless compression is determined by how well the probabilistic model can predict subsequent data \citep{delétang2024languagemodelingcompression}.
+Modern entropy coding methods, such as arithmetic coding~\citep{langdon1984arithmeticcoding} and asymmetric numeral system (ANS)~\citep{duda2009asymmetricnumeralsystems}, can reduce the number of bits required for representing the given data to its negative $\log_2$-likelihood, optimal as per Shannon's source coding theorem~\citep{shannon1948communicationtheory}.
+Consequently, minimizing the encoded symbol length is equivalent to maximizing the predicted likelihood, and the efficiency of lossless compression is determined by how well the probabilistic model can predict subsequent data~\citep{delétang2024languagemodelingcompression}.